emmhh/Inbox-Concierge/README.md

 Classifies **50 emails per LLM call** (`BATCH_SIZE = 50` in `classifier.py`).
 All emails in a chunk are formatted into a single prompt with `[EMAIL_ID=N]` markers.
 The LLM returns a `BatchEmailClassification` structured output mapping each email ID to its bucket names.
 This reduces ~200 LLM calls to ~4 batch calls, significantly improving throughput.

-- **Refresh** button: fetches latest 200 threads from Gmail, prunes stale, then batch-classifies all
+- **Sync & Classify** button: fetches latest 200 threads from Gmail, prunes stale, then batch-classifies all
-- **Batch Process** button: reclassifies all existing stored emails without re-fetching from Gmail
+- **Reclassify** button: reclassifies all existing stored emails without re-fetching from Gmail

 **Batch prompt format:**